A Green approach to healthcare

 -

-Two places of respite to connect medical staff and visitors to nature.
+Two designated respite areas provide medical staff and visitors with calming connections to nature.

 -

-Smoking is prohibited in the building to reduce related health risks and protect the indoor air quality.
+Smoking is strictly prohibited within the building to protect indoor air quality and reduce health risks.

 IMPROVED ENERGY EFFICIENCY